Uniform National Discharge Standards (UNDS): Frequently Asked Questions

 The Armed Forces:

 Ultimately, 25 performance standards will be promulgated for discharges from Armed Forces vessels.
-While operating in inland waters or within 12 nautical miles of shore, Armed Forces vessels will be required to meet the performance standards.
+While operating in inland waters or within 12 miles of shore, Armed Forces vessels will be required to meet the performance standards.
 UNDS standards will advance the ability of the Armed Forces to better design and build environmentally sound ships, to train crews to operate vessels in a manner that is protective of the environment and to maintain operational flexibility both domestically and internationally.
 Additionally, UNDS is expected to stimulate the development of innovative vessel pollution control technologies.